jdm/tiger/Roadmap.md

   - [ ] Hitboxes panel is renamed to Keyframe and allows selecting the animation frame
   - [ ] Keyframe panel can lock individual keyframes, or the animation frame, to prevent mouse interactions
   - [ ] Keyframe panel can link/unlink hitboxes to the animation frame so that moving the frame also moves them (default on)
+- Fix bug where hitbox resize handles don't work when clicked where they overlap with the corresponding hitbox
 - [x] Auto-select new keyframes when inserted to timeline
 - [x] Multiple selections
 - [x] Jump to next/previous frame